Skip to main content

 Tool provider integration

-The adapter includes several builders and tools for OpenAI native tools.
-Agents can use them directly, or override them with agent-specific wrappers that add persistence (for example, the ChatBot’s thread-aware image generation builder that saves partial/final images to room storage and updates the thread document).
+The adapter includes several OpenAI native tool wrappers.
+Agents can use them directly, or override them with agent-specific wrappers that add persistence and room-specific behavior.

 • File Search - FileSearchTool